-Here are a few things you can do to make your land more wildlife friendly:
+Things you can do to make your land more wildlife-friendly:

-- Creating a landscape with varying forest stand types and age classes.
-This diversity ensures that food, nesting and cover needs are met for many species throughout the year.
+Create a landscape with varying forest stand types and age classes.
+This diversity ensures that food, nesting, and cover needs are met for many species throughout the year.

-- Thin your pine stands.
-Thinning allows sunlight to reach the ground which in turn stimulates the growth of understory plants that provide food, cover, and nesting habitat.
-A forester can help you determine the best stand density for your wildlife and financial goals.
+Thin your pine stands.
+Thinning allows sunlight to reach the ground, stimulating the growth of understory plants that provide food, cover, and nesting habitat.
+A forester can help you determine the best stand density for a balance between your wildlife and financial goals.

-- Create edges.
+Create edge habitat.
 Edges occur where two habitat types, such as forest and meadow, meet.
 Important wildlife food sources such as persimmon, plum, black gum, mulberry, blackberry, muscadine, and honeysuckle grow in these areas.
 The brushy nature of edges provides feeding, nesting, and cover habitat for many species of wildlife.
-Landowners can maximize edges by daylighting roads, extending stream management buffers to include side drains, and harvesting small, irregular-shaped blocks of timber.
+Landowners can maximize edges by daylighting roads, extending stream management buffers to include side drains, and harvesting small, irregular-shaped timber blocks.
 Allowing the outer edges of cropland to grow in native plants will also create edges.

-- Leave dead trees (snags) standing when harvesting.
-Dead trees provide food, shelter, and roosting for many birds, reptiles, and mammals.
+Leave dead trees (snags) and hollow cavity trees standing when harvesting.
+Dead and hollow trees provide food, shelter, and roosting for many birds, reptiles, and mammals.
 Snags can be created by girdling unwanted or undesirable trees.

-- Create open space.
+Create open space.
 If you don’t have open land, create it.
-Try to keep a portion of your land area in natural meadows or early successional forest.
+Try to keep a portion of your land area in natural meadows or early successional forests.
 Make your open areas irregularly shaped and between one and five acres in size.

-Managing your land for improved wildlife habitat is a very rewarding experience.
-In most cases, wildlife habitat improvements can be easily integrated with your timber management.
+Managing your land for improved wildlife habitat is an enriching experience.
+In most cases, wildlife habitat improvements integrate easily with your timber management.